bitmark-inc/bitmark-sdk-js/README.md

       .sign(authKey);
 ```

-Note: `fromTx()` can receive either an Issue or Transfer object *or* an id string from either an Issue or Transfer object.
+Note: `fromTx()` can receive either an Issue or Transfer instance *or* an id string from either an Issue or Transfer instance.

 #### Methods
 * *isSigned()* — returns `true` if the transfer record is signed